 This is a really neat way to watch YouTube videos without using a browser.
-Many don’t know this, but you can actually watch almost any YouTube video on VLC player – a free cross platform player you can download from [NO LONGER WORKS] here.
+Many don’t know this, but you can actually watch almost any YouTube video on VLC player – a free cross-platform player.
 In order to use VLC to watch YouTube videos, all you need is the video URL without all the junk appended at the end (like www.youtube.com/watch?v=7ak4950FQX8, for example).
 Now open VLC, and go to Media –> Open Network Stream, paste the URL and click Play.
 Your video should start playing in VLC.

 Make sure your URL is http and not https, otherwise this trick will not work.